GillianPlatform/GillianPlatform.github.io/docs/artifact.md

 However, note that both tests are executed on `list1`!
 What happened then is that `list_index_of` was not finding `"i"` in `list1` because it wasn't there, and therefore did not modify `index`.
 Since the first check was correct, the value of `index` was still `2` and the test passed anyway.

-Our symbolic tests however, uses symbolic 1-character strings, and assumes **the bare minimum about the input values** to make them pass, in order to explore as many possible paths as possible.
+Our symbolic tests however, use symbolic 1-character strings, and assumes **the bare minimum about the input values** to make them pass, in order to explore as many possible paths as possible.

 Here, we replaced every one-character strings `"X"` with one-character symbolic string `str_X`.
 For the test to pass, it should be *enough* for `str_h` to be different from every element in `list1` and for `str_i` to be different from every element in `list2`, and this is exactly what we assumed.
 However, we never assumed that `str_i` has to be different from every element in `list1` because this is not necessary for the test to pass.

 However, here, the equality between every element of `list1` and `str_i` is tested.
-There is no indication as to the result of this test, and so the execution branches.
+There is no indication as to the result of this equality, and so the execution branches.
 Therefore, there is a path created where `list_index_of(list1, str_i, zero_if_ptr_eq, &index)` will assign `0` to index, and the test will fail.

 This shows how symbolic testing helps writing *more robust* tests.